 The Culinary Arts department manages two budgets: one from its café and bakery operational revenue and one from the District.
-The courses taught in the Culinary Arts department are very lab-intensive and have extensive consumable supplies, and equipment costs.
+The courses taught in the Culinary Arts department are very lab-intensive and have extensive consumable supplies and equipment costs.
 The Department's non-personnel costs of \$367,369.00 are among the highest of any academic and/or CTE program.
 These costs include fee-based supplies such as food, which is extremely perishable and subject to market fluctuations.

 As an equipment-intensive CTE program, necessary maintenance and repairs happen on an ongoing basis.
-Heavy student use wears down instructional equipment.
-Regular maintenance and repair is paramount for student safety, and functioning equipment is vital for meeting Program SLOs.
-Presently the Culinary Arts department District budget for equipment repair is \$3,942.
-With 3 months remaining in the 2014/15 fiscal year, the Department has spent already spent \$18,003 on equipment repairs and maintenance.
-The budget shortfall means the Department has to find funds from its other impacted budget accounts to cover instructional equipment repair and maintenance.
-The District covers 100% of the maintenance and repair costs of equipment used by it's foodservice contractor.
+Heavy student of instructional equipment requires that the equipment meet regular preventative maintenance deadlines and schedules to prevent premature failures.
+Regular maintenance and repair is paramount for student safety and properly functioning equipment is vital for meeting Program SLOs.
+Presently the Culinary Arts department District budget for equipment repair is \$3942.
+With 3 months remaining in the 2014/15 fiscal year, the Department has spent already spent \$18,003 on equipment repairs and maintenance.\ The budget shortfall means the Department has to find funds from its other impacted budget accounts to cover instructional equipment repair and maintenance.
+The District covers 100% of the maintenance and repair costs of equipment used by its foodservice contractor, Fresh and Natural, but less than 20% of the Culinary Department's needs.
+For repairs and replacing old broken equipment the Department spent in excess of \$26, 403 in 2015/16 and \$66,929 in 2014/15.
+These costs do not include paying our classfied employee specifically hired to maintain equipment which adds even more to this expense.
 This obvious imbalance needs to be addressed.
 With so much of the Department's revenue encumbered to pay these costs the fear is that we will focus too much on generating revenue and not enough on quality instruction.
+We (the Department) is also subject to the ups and downs of the commercial business cycle.
+This taken with the unpredictability of class enrollment and size makes it very difficult for the Department to accurately predict the budgets in this area and to cover fiduciary responsibilities that rightly should be covered by the Disctrict.

-Including paying a 45% Classified employee who's job is solely to maintain equipment.
+\Including paying a 45% Classified employee whose job is solely to maintain equipment.